natitati4/minesweeper/README.md

 # In the next version
 Not sure there will be one.\
 In case there will be (i.e I will have the will to do it), maybe: \
--add a feature to remember user choices via registry.\
+-Add a feature to remember user choices via registry.\
--make adjcency logic work through the edges (like a 1 at the bottom line mine point to a mine at the top line).
+-Make adjcency logic work through the edges (like a 1 at the bottom line mine point to a mine at the top line).
+-Add sounds

 # How to run